Cross-Border Landlord Tax Glossary

 FBAR

-An FBAR is a US Treasury (FinCEN) report of foreign financial accounts, required of US persons whose foreign accounts exceed US$10,000 in aggregate at any time during the year.
-It reports accounts, not real estate, and is filed separately from the income tax return.
+FinCEN Form 114A US Treasury (FinCEN) report of foreign financial accounts, required of US persons whose foreign accounts exceed US$10,000 in aggregate at any time in the year.

 Who it applies to: US persons (including US citizens living in Canada) with non-US bank/financial accounts over US$10,000.